Vyralmarketing/mustafa-faiz/_posts/2020-11-18-wishing-you-a-happy-thanksgiving.md

 2020 has been quite challenging for all of us, but now that Thanksgiving is here, it’s time for all of us to reflect on what we’re grateful for.&nbsp;

 I’m grateful for the health and wellbeing of my family: my parents, siblings, wife, and children.
-I’m grateful we all have a roof over our heads and food on the table, and that we can still go out and enjoy life’s simple pleasures.&nbsp;
+I’m grateful we all have a roof over our heads and food on the table, and that we can still enjoy life’s simple pleasures.&nbsp;

 {% include pullquote.html %}